System Design Space

 Yellow AI Club Talks

-An interview about how T-Bank evolved its ML platform from an SSH-driven workflow into a mature platform product.
+An interview about how T-Bank moved from an SSH-driven workflow to a mature platform product — and what it cost.

 Watch interview

 The ML platform at T-Bank is framed here as an infrastructure product that helps teams move from manual SSH-based work toward a platform model.
-The platform takes on compute, backups, observability, and repeatable workflows so engineers can focus on models and product value instead of constant manual operations.
+The platform takes on compute, backups, observability, and repeatable workflows — the work that otherwise eats an engineer's time instead of going into models and product value.

 The goal is not to hide complexity behind magic, but to provide understandable self-service, strong developer experience, and reproducibility for many different ML teams working at the same time.